OfficeDev/Office-Add-in-samples/Samples/dynamic-dpi/readme.md

 ### DPI code

 This is an MFC Windowless ActiveX control that supports dynamic DPI on WM_PAINT.
-It gets the HWND of the host window from HDC. <TBD: does this need more info?>
+It gets the HWND of the host window from HDC.
 You can find more info about the DPI code in the ODActiveXCtrl.cpp file.

 <img src="https://telemetry.sharepointpnp.com/officedev/samples/dynamic-dpi" />